 - The air conditioner’s indoor evaporator coils freeze over.

-Leaks are more likely to occur near the outdoor condenser unit, so signs of refrigerant loss don’t always mean you have a Freon leak in your home.
+Leaks are more likely to occur near the outdoor condenser unit, so signs of refrigerant loss don’t always mean you have an A/C refrigerant leak in your home.

 Vandalism is a common cause of outdoor leaks.
-Thieves might attempt to steal the valuable copper refrigerant lines in order to sell the metal as scrap and addicts might break the lines in an attempt to get high off the refrigerant.
+People often look for ways to conceal an A/C unit because thieves might attempt to steal the valuable copper refrigerant lines in order to sell the metal as scrap, and someone could break the lines in an attempt to get high off the refrigerant.

 While a leak outdoors poses little threat to you, leaked Freon can harm plants and animals, as well as contribute to ozone layer damage.
 In addition, a low refrigerant level places strain on your air conditioner’s compressor, causing damage to this and other components.
 Run your A/C too long without enough refrigerant, and the system could fail completely.